melodic-n/Port-scanner/README.md

 ## 🚀 Features

 - Scan a specific port on a given IP address
+- Detect OS running on the target machine
 - Scan all well-known ports (1–1023)
 - Simple terminal interface